 Schedules are planned in advance to ensure families can plan for participation.
 If activities require specialty shoes or clothing (such as swimsuits for a beach trip), the YP will inform you in advance.
 Schedules communicate not only upcoming activities, but also the goals and learning objectives of specific activities.
-Advanced schedules also provide opportunities and ideas about how you can volunteer in or support the program and how you can extend your child's learning at home.
+Schedules also provide ideas about how you can volunteer in or support the program and how you can extend your youth's learning at home.